FINAL UPDATE: Delay at 4th Street Bridge has cleared. NB #TThird resuming regular service. (More: 22 in last 48 hours)

 Project Introduction

-The Potrero Yard Modernization Project will replace an obsolete, century-old bus yard with a modern, three-story, efficient bus maintenance and storage facility, equipped to serve the SFMTA’s growing fleet as it transitions to battery electric buses.
+The Potrero Yard Modernization Project will replace an obsolete, century-old bus yard with a modern, four-story, efficient bus maintenance and storage facility, equipped to serve the SFMTA as it transitions to an all-electric fleet.

 A modern Potrero Yard will address critical transportation issues and improve: